Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 };

-In desktop applications, this is the classic approach.
-But in an embedded environment, it has several fatal flaws:
+This is a classic approach in desktop applications.
+However, in an embedded environment, it has several fatal issues:

-1. Virtual function table (vtable): Every class with virtual functions has a vtable stored in Flash.
-Both Pressed and Released would each need a vtable.
+- Virtual function table (vtable): Every class with virtual functions has a vtable stored in Flash.

-3. Runtime dispatch: Virtual function calls perform an indirect jump via a vtable pointer, resulting in an extra memory access.
+neworstd::make_unique.
+We have disabled exceptions in the embedded environment, and we avoid heap allocation whenever possible. - Runtime dispatch: Virtual function calls involve an indirect jump via a vtable pointer, adding an extra memory access.

-• No vtable is needed—type information is encoded in the variant's own tag.
+- No vtable is needed—type information is encoded in the

 In our -fno-exceptions -fno-rtti compilation environment, std::variant is a more suitable choice than virtual functions.